Skip to main content

 • “Very active and fun gameplay, a steady power curve and fun mechanics to keep you grinding.”

-• “It's a good example of an incremental game - it has many different mechanics, some are introduced to start with, some are introduced later, and they all interact and are worth tending to for the progression.”
+• “It's pretty short, but it's a good example of an incremental game - it has many different mechanics, some are introduced to start with, some are introduced later, and they all interact and are worth tending to for the progression.”

 • “Still a pretty fun 7 hours of gameplay though.”

-• “Needs some balance and working on the carpal tunnel inducing aspects of its gameplay.”
+• “Needs some balance and work on the carpal tunnel inducing aspects of its gameplay.”

 • “Solid 10+ hours of gameplay, but does get very repetitive.”